DonVit/react-state-persist/README.md

-# React Redux State Persist
+# React RTK State Persist

-Purpose of this project is to demo ways to persist redux state like:
+Purpose of this project is to demo ways to persist redux state to following places:

     * Local Store
     * Session Store